-Frequency dependent loss graphs Click Suppress to prevent display of frequency dependent graphs and tables.
+From the Options menu, choose Frequency Dependent Loss Graphs|Suppress to toggle display of frequency dependent loss graphs and tables.

 Drill DataTable

 Use the Drill Data Table command to show or hide the table of drill parameters and to select and order parameter values for display.